Janoww/TIW2015-spolify/README.md

-# Spolify - Music Playlist Application
+# Spolify - Music Playlist Application (Javascript version)

 Spolify is a web-based music playlist management application.
 Users can upload songs, organize them into playlists, and play them.
 This is a Single Page Application (SPA) built with Vanilla JavaScript for the frontend and Java Servlets for the backend, providing a seamless user experience without full page reloads.